ethereum-optimism/optimism/rollup-node.md

 - `timestamp` is set to the current [unix time] (number of elapsed seconds since 00:00:00 UTC on 1 January 1970), rounded to the closest multiple of 2 seconds.
+  No two blocks may have the same timestamp.
 - `random` is set to the *random* L1 block attribute
 - `suggestedFeeRecipient` is set to an address where the sequencer would like to direct the fees